jepegit/cellpy/docs/tutorial.rst

 .. code-block:: python

-    # These can also be set in the configuration file:
     raw_data_dir = r"C:\raw_data"
     out_data_dir = r"C:\processed_data"
     cellpy_data_dir = r"C:\cellpydata"
     cycle_mode = "anode" # default is usually "anode", but...
+    # These can also be set in the configuration file

     electrode_mass = 0.658 # active mass of electrode in mg

     # list of files to read (Arbin .res type):
     raw_file = ["20170101_ife01_cc_01.res", "20170101_ife01_cc_02.res"]
     # the second file is a 'continuation' of the first file...

     # list consisting of file names with full path
     raw_files = [os.path.join(raw_data_dir, f) for f in raw_file]